TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Webhooks/Index.rst

     provides the possibility to send webhooks from TYPO3 to third-party systems.

-Have a look into the linked documentation for more details.
+Have a look at the linked documentation for more details.